Modifying the Guidance Package

 This content is outdated and is no longer being maintained.
 It is provided as a courtesy for individuals who are still using these technologies.

 You can modify the existing guidance package, or create new guidance packages, to customize the Smart Client Software Factory.
-You use Visual Studio 2008, the Guidance Automation Toolkit and the Visual Studio 2008 SDK to modify and create guidance packages.
-To download the Guidance Automation Toolkit, see Guidance Automation Extensions and Guidance Automation Toolkit Download.
+You use Visual Studio and the Guidance Automation Toolkit to modify and create guidance packages.
+To download the Guidance Automation Toolkit, see Guidance Automation Extensions 2010 and Guidance Automation Toolkit 2010.

 The Guidance Automation Toolkit documentation describes the considerations, design guidelines, and technical details that a developer uses to create a guidance package.
 This topic describes a few key use cases that you can use to modify the Smart Client Development guidance package.
-For further considerations and technical details, see the Guidance Automation Toolkit documentation.
+For further considerations and technical details, see the Guidance Automation.

 This section includes development tips for modifying a guidance package.